10 ways to speed up web font loading

 9. Implement Caching

-You can implement system UI fonts through the system font stacks linked above or the system-ui
+You can implement system UI fonts through a system font stack like this one, which this blog uses:

 Conclusion